philw1981/Milestone-Project-1-for-Code-institute/README.md

   - Feedback
     I had a couple of people feedback the site could maybe do with a litle bit more colour.
 But overall the feedback on the theme and layout was positive.
 Everyone though the site was easy to use and navigate.

-## Through out the project I used the below regualry to troublwshoot and solve issues as I went along.
+Through out the project I used the below regularly to troubleshoot and solve issues as I went along..

 - Dev Tools
-- Tested on muliple browsers
+- Tested on multiple browsers
 - HTML Formatter
 - Validator W3
 - Autoprefixer